Let’s talk about referees

 • Understand the “3 month rule”: Chambers won’t contact a referee reached within 3 months.
 If a referee is open for re-contact, you may request Chambers to reach out.

-• Firewall Tips: Use Gmail and avoid government email addresses to prevent potential email blocking if possible.
+• Firewall Tips: avoid government email addresses to prevent potential email blocking if possible.

 Post-Submission – Contacting Referees: